jamesmunns/postcard/spec/src/wire-format.md

 This is commonly referred to as **Serialization**, or converting from Serde Data Model elements to a binary representation; or **Deserialization**, or converting from a binary representation to Serde Data Model elements.

+## Stability

+The Postcard wire format is considered stable as of v1.0.0 and above of Postcard.
+Breaking changes to the wire format would be considered a breaking change to the library, and would necessitate the library being revised to v2.0.0, along with a new version of this wire format specification addressing the v2.0.0 wire format.

 ## Non Self-Describing Format

 Postcard is **NOT** considered a "Self Describing Format", meaning that users (Serializers and Deserializers) of postcard data are expected to have a mutual understanding of the encoded data.